Drumaness: Sport

 Former world champion MMA Fighter Paul McVeigh started his martial arts with Down Community Jujitsu Clubs in Drumaness.
 Down Community JuJitsu Clubs (DCJJC) were first opened on 6 January 1999, by sensei Gerald McAlister who won the Irish MMA championship in 2000.
 DCJJC are members of the Cobra Martial Arts Association (CMAA).

 Drumaness is in the Parish of Magheradroll.
 There is evidence of Gaelic football being played in the parish as far back as 1889 when a club was in existence in Glassdrummond, on the Belfast side of Ballynahinch.
-A club was formed in Ballynahinch in 1935 and continued until it moved to Drumaness in February 1957, where it has remained ever since.
-The Down All-Ireland-winning footballer Peter Withnell is a native of Drumaness.
-Drumaness GAA club recently reopened its camogie club.
+A club was formed in Ballynahinch in 1935 and continued until it moved to Drumaness in February 1957, where it has remained ever since, as St. Colman's Drumaness (Irish: Naomh Cholmain Droim an Easa).
+Down All-Ireland-winning footballer Peter Withnell is a native of Drumaness.

 Drumaness Mills F.C. are a local football club playing in the NAFL Premier Division of the Northern Amateur Football League.

 Drumaness SuperKings Cricket Club plays in the NCU Senior League.